-Recent declines in assessed value occurred in FY 2014-15.
+Recent declines in assessed value occurred in FY 2014-15 and continued through 2017-18.
 This drop in countywide assessed value was due primarily to the closure of the Ruby Hill mine, and a reduction in new construction and depreciation.
-While total assessed valuation of the towns of Eureka and Crescent Valley are minor compared with the rest of the county, total assessed valuations in the towns increased during the FY 1994-95 to FY 2014-15 period.
-Assessed valuation in Eureka Town rose from \$3.9 million to just over \$13.3 million during the period (Figure 4-7).
+While total assessed valuation of the towns of Eureka and Crescent Valley are minor compared with the rest of the county, total assessed valuations in the towns increased during the FY 1994-95 to FY 2017-18 period.
+Assessed valuation in Eureka Town rose from \$3.9 million to just over \$14.6 million during the period (Figure 4-7).